-Leeds vs Birmingham
+Leeds vs Birmingham by Luke

 Leeds seems to be in a really good form at the moment, as the side has recorded their fourth straight victory in official matches, combined Championship and Carabao Cup too.
 Also, they have scored twelve goals in last three games, coming from a really good performance last Saturday evening against Burton and a 5:0 victory.